AlexsanderMe/financial-management/README.md

 ## Features

 - **Add and Remove Entries**: Users can add income and expense entries with descriptions and amounts.
+Press the del key to delete an entry.
 - **Categorization**: Entries are categorized as income or expenses.
 - **Monthly and Yearly Views**: Entries are automatically organized by year and month.
 - **Graphical Representation**: A bar chart displays the monthly income and expenses.